 Sprawling, diverse, divisive – Los Angeles is one of those cities visitors either love or loathe.
 It’s where the beautiful people shop at exclusive boutiques on Rodeo Drive and, conversely, where the downtown area of Skid Row contains one of the largest stable populations of homeless people in the United States.
-The world’s best tacos, the world’s worst coffee; yoga spiritualism and rampant consumerism; confounding gridlock and even more bemusing Kardashians – LA is a study in contrasts.
+The world’s best tacos, the world’s worst coffee; yoga spiritualism and rampant consumerism; confounding gridlock and a bustling pace – LA is a study in contrasts.
 To get the best out of this vast metropolis, follow our Read Before You Leave guide.

 Entering the US

-UPDATE: As of 27 January, 2017, the US State Department has temporarily suspended visa issuance to nationals of Iraq, Iran, Libya, Somalia, Sudan, Syria and Yemen.
-Australians who hold dual passports of any of these countries are no longer eligible to apply for an ESTA to enter the United States under the Visa Waiver Program.
+As of January 2017, the US State Department suspended visa issuance to nationals of Iraq, Iran, Libya, Somalia, Sudan, Syria and Yemen.
+Australians who hold dual passports of any of these countries, or those who have travelled to Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen since 1 March 2011, with limited exceptions, are no longer eligible to apply for an ESTA to enter the United States under the Visa Waiver Program.
 Australians affected by these changes are advised to apply for a non-immigrant visa at a US Embassy or Consulate.
 Go to Smart Traveller for more information.

 Flying in to LAX

-Los Angeles International Airport (LAX) is infamous for its vast, inconvenient terminals and chaotic queues.
+Los Angeles International Airport (LAX) is the busiest and largest airport on the US west coast.
+Located 33 kilometres from the city centre and 55 kilometres from Disneyland, it is infamous for its vast, inconvenient terminals and chaotic queues.
 Security lines can be long, as can check-in and taxi queues.
 Early flights generally have fewer people but it’s still wise to arrive well ahead of your flight.

 If you’re transiting through LAX, make sure you know where your connecting gate is located – it could be at the other end of the airport.
 There are free shuttles between terminals but note that if you leave a terminal, you’ll need to go through security again at the next one.